 Just as courts issue temporary child custody orders, they may also award temporary child support.
 Like obeying custody orders and generally cooperating, it’s important to make these payments.

-Again, they’re actual court orders and ignoring them has serious repercussions.
+Again, these are actual court orders and ignoring them has serious repercussions.
 And in the end, they only exist to benefit your children.

 When you make these child support payments, it’s also important to leave a paper trail.
 Use methods that you can track, like checks or bank transfers.
 That way, if your ex claims you didn’t pay, you can show otherwise.

-Child custody cases have a significant impact not just for you but for your children.
+Child custody cases have a significant impact not just on you but on your children.
 It’s important to approach with a plan and strategy.
 Many parents hurt child custody cases with mistakes they could easily avoid.
 These are just a few to watch out for.

 In the end, the child’s best interests are the primary concern, and that usually shows through your actions.